PetarBarakov/CW2_EmbedTech/README.md

 The total CPU utilization is calculated to be 67.58%, which is less than 90% and should be considered in a safe range.

 # Shared Data Structures, Methods Used to Guarantee Safe Access and Synchronisation
+In the system, it is ensured through the usage of mutex and atomic access, that all shared data have safe access and synchronisation.
-  There are 5 global variables being shared between different threads and interrupts
+There are 5 global arrays being shared between different threads and interrupts.
   * **currentStepSize** is an unsigned 32 bit integer array of size 12, storing the step size value corresponding to each of the 12 keys, which will then be used as counting step size for the phase accumulator.
 It is written in the Scan Key Task and Decode Task, and read in the Sample Task.
 This is protected by its own mutex.
   * **keyArray** is an unsigned 8 bit integer array of size 7, storing the readings from the key matrix, which contain the information about whether the keys and knobs have been pressed or rotated.
 It is written in the Scan Key Task and read in the Display Update Task.
 This is protected by its own mutex.
   * **RX_Message** is an unsigned 8 bit integer array of size 8, storing the CAN message received.
 It is written in the Decode Task and read in the Display Update Task.
 This is protected by its own mutex.